nwilson512/nwilson512.github.io/sample-works/api.md

 ## The Rock Paper Scissors API

-the Rock Paper Scissors API (RPSAPI) is a REST API that allows you to play rock paper scissors against a computer player.
+The Rock Paper Scissors API (RPSAPI) is a REST API that allows you to play rock paper scissors against a computer player.
 Using the RPSAPI, you can revisit a proven and universal method of dispute resolution from your childhood.
 Although, I don't recommend using this to make any important life decisions.

 Within the API, you can do the following: